paoloo/slacklogger/README.md

 ### USAGE

   First, register a bot on desired organization/channel here: https://my.slack.com/services/new/bot and get its APIKEY.
-Then grab channel id on slack interface and add the bot to this channel.
-From this point on, you can use it as a python import or a stand-alone messege sender.
+Then grab channel id on slack interface and add the bot to the channel.
+From this point on, you can use it as a python import or a stand-alone message sender.

 #### - As a module
 ```